-Below, we prepared an explanation of the volume of a pipe formula and a step-by-step example of calculations to show you how to use the pipe volume calculator properly.
+Below, we prepared an explanation of the volume of a pipe formula and a step-by-step example of calculations to show you how to properly use the pipe volume calculator.

 Volume of a pipe - formula

-By shape, a pipe is a hollow cylinder.
+By shape, a pipe is a hollow right cylinder.
 But what is a cylinder?
-We can see them every day around us.
-It is a solid with two bases which are usually circular, and always congruent and parallel to each other.
+We can see them around us every day.
+A cylinder is a solid with two bases, which are usually circular, and always congruent and parallel to each other.
 The 'unrolled' side of a cylinder creates a rectangle.
-The height of a cylinder is the distance between the bases (in case of a pipe, it is its length).
-The radius of the cylinder is the radius of its base.
+The height of a cylinder is the distance between the bases (in the case of pipes, it is its length).
+The radius of a cylinder is the radius of its base.
 Keep in mind that when you have a cylinder, the diameter is a doubled radius.
 So, for calculations, you need to halve the diameter.

 The volume of a 3-dimensional solid is the amount of space it occupies.
 For a pipe, it is the inner volume (you need to take the inner diameter instead of the outer one).

 To express the volume, we use cubic units (for metric cm³, dm³, m³, and for imperial in³ and ft³).
-To get proper results, use one unit consistently throughout the whole computation.
+To get accurate results, use one unit consistently throughout the whole computation.

-The formula for the volume of cylinder is:
+The formula for the volume of a cylinder is:

 radius = inner diameter/2.
-The volume of a pipe is equal to the volume of a liquid inside (if a pipe is fully filled with it).
-The mass of the liquid is taken from the transformed density formula.
+The pipe volume is equal to the volume of the liquid inside (if fully filled with it).
+We take the mass of the liquid from the transformed density formula.
 So, respectively:

 Volume of water in pipe - calculation example

 Let's see how to use the pipe volume calculator correctly.
 For an example calculation, we need a few assumptions.
-We will calculate the volume of a 6-meter length pipe, with an inner diameter equal to 15 centimeters.
+Let's assume we will calculate the volume of a 6-meter length pipe with an inner diameter of 15 centimeters.
 The pipe is used to transport water.
-Let's put these data into the calculator to find the volume of water in the pipe, as well as its mass.
+Let's put these data into the calculator to find the volume of the water in the pipe and its mass.